-For that past few years, thanks to having an amazing little addition to my family, I have been reading a lot of Dr. Seuss books, and one of my favorites is “Fox in Socks” If you haven’t read it to your kids, you should.
+For the past few years, thanks to having an amazing little addition to my family, I have been reading a lot of Dr. Seuss books, and one of my favorites is “Fox in Socks.”
+If you haven’t read it to your kids, you should.
 Well…you can try.
-If you don’t have kids it is an entertaining read anyway.
+If you don’t have kids, it is an entertaining read anyway.
 It puts your tongue to the test when read out loud.
-The last story in the book talks about “tweetle beetles” and for some reason it, got me thinking about phishing.
+The last story in the book talks about “tweetle beetles” and for some reason, it got me thinking about phishing.

 Handle With Care

 No matter what you call a fraudulent email, it all should be handled the same way.
 Critically think about every email or text you get that requests you to perform some action.
 Click a link, open an attachment, reply with additional information.
 It is all calling the recipient to action, and these days we all must critically think about those emails specifically.